mikezhang23/mikezhang23.github.io/_posts/2025-08-18-peerspace-marketplace-liquidity.md

 GROUP BY metro_area;
 ```

-This SQL analysis revealed that supply-demand imbalances were highly localized, requiring metro-specific interventions.
+This SQL analysis revealed that supply-demand imbalances were specific to each metro, requiring metro-specific interventions.

 ___